 Adderall is an amphetamine containing drug that is made up of a combination of both amphetamine and dextroamphetamine.
 These medicines both have a stimulant effect on the Central Nervous System resulting in increased alertness, staying awake longer and various other affects.
-Adderall is prescribed for the treatment of narcolepsy as well as to treat Attention Deficit Hyperactivity Disorder (ADHD) but it may also be used for other purposes and is used as a recreational drug for some college students and others.
+According to the FDA, Adderall is prescribed for the treatment of narcolepsy as well as to treat Attention Deficit Hyperactivity Disorder (ADHD) but it may also be used for other purposes and is used as a recreational drug for some college students and others.

 It’s important that those who choose to take Adderall do not have any allergies to amphetamine or amphetamine containing drugs.
 Those who have high blood pressure, hardened arteries, severe anxiety or alcohol addiction are also at increased risk if they take Adderall.
 Some stimulants, such as Adderall have also been found to cause sudden death in children with serious heart problems or congenital heart defects.
 Similar cases have also been reported in adults taking Adderall.

 Various side effects are possible when taking Adderall.
 Most of the side effects are not dangerous and should go away with a couple of doses.

 If you have these side effects and they become bothersome or they do not go away, call your doctor: